-Fleming received her J.D., magna cum laude, from Harvard Law School, where she served as a board member of the Legal Aid Bureau.
-After law school, she served as a law clerk to the Honorable Miriam Goldman Cedarbaum of the U.S. District Court for the Southern District of New York and the Honorable Marjorie O. Rendell of the U.S. Court of Appeals for the Third Circuit.
+Fleming received her J.D., magna cum laude, from Harvard Law School, where she served as a board member of the Harvard Legal Aid Bureau.
+After law school, she worked as a law clerk for the Honorable Miriam Goldman Cedarbaum of the U.S. District Court for the Southern District of New York and the Honorable Marjorie O. Rendell of the U.S. Court of Appeals for the Third Circuit.
 She also practiced as a staff attorney for South Brooklyn Legal Services, representing low-income homeowners facing foreclosure.
 Before joining the Georgetown faculty, Fleming taught at Harvard Law School as a Climenko Fellow and Lecturer on Law.
-Her first book, City of Debtors: A Century of Fringe Finance, explores the history of “fringe lending” and its regulation in the twentieth-century United States.
-It will be published by Harvard University Press in January 2018.
+She holds a Ph.D. in History from the University of Pennsylvania and teaches courses on contracts, bankruptcy, secured transactions, and consumer finance.

 Contributions to Law Reviews and Other Scholarly Journals

 "Earnin Investigated For Offering Covert Payday Loans," coverage by pymnts.com, April 5, 2019, quoting Professor Anne Fleming.